 All of this considered, there is one big thing missing.
-I mean, WhatsApp earns $.99 per download on iOS and $.99 per year on other platforms (after the first year).
+I mean, WhatsApp earns $1 per download on iOS and $1 per year on other platforms (and not even for every user).
 Even with a large user base, the company’s revenue might only be hundreds of millions of dollars at the time of purchase.
 Thus, there is a large, unfilled gap between hundreds of millions and $19 billion.

 So why was so much offered for WhatsApp?
 Because that is how much the app is worth to Facebook.
-450 million users at the time of purchase, growth opportunity, future prospects, keeping the app out of the hands of competitors.
+450 million users at the time of purchase, growth opportunity, future prospects, behavioral data, contact lists, keeping the app out of the hands of competitors.
 All of these things have a price tag.
 And a hefty one, it appears.